“I don’t know what’s worse – the stress of the holidays, or the stress of everyone around me complaining about the stress of the holidays?”

 “It’s 6 am and someone already complained?”
 I asked.

 “This morning, it was the radio.”

 I had heard that, too.
-The radio station had shared the fact that Christmas music played early causes a stress-response in most people, followed by people calling in to complain about it further.
+The local radio station had shared the study that found that Christmas music played early causes a stress-response in most people.
+For the next 10 minutes, people called in to complain about the Christmas music further.

-For my friend, the night before it had been her Mom complaining about Christmas dinner; at lunchtime – her colleagues about having to see annoying family.
+For my friend, the night before had been her Mom complaining about Christmas dinner; at lunchtime the day before – her colleagues about having to see annoying family.
 The morning prior – she took a look at her kids’ wish-lists and got overwhelmed all on her own.